Pál Kinizsi: Military career

 His central estate was the Castle of Nagyvázsony since 1472 until his death.

 After the death of king Matthias in 1490 he supported the Bohemian king Vladislas II of Hungary and the great magnates against Matthias' illegitimate son and designated successor John Corvinus.
 Kinizsi defeated the army of John Corvinus in the battle of Bonefield.
 He destroyed the former king's mercenary Black Army (battle of Halászfalva) which had become a robber band after its dissolution.
 He then was crippled by a stroke and died shortly afterwards.
 He is one of the few generals in history who never lost a battle.

+Kinizsi is widely praised for his role in defending the Kingdom of Hungary from the Ottomans.
+Kinizsi holds a distinguished place in Hungarian history, as numerous notable military achievements are associated with his name, and historians maintain that he never lost a single battle.
+A contemporary account by the court historian of King Matthias Corvinus, Antonio Bonfini, in Rerum Hungaricarum Decades vividly describes why he was so feared by his enemies:

+Pál Kinizsi takes two swords in his hands, and, like a roaring lion, wades through blood everywhere.
+Wherever he charges, he is unstoppable, trampling all that he encounters, and in wide ranks he carries out tremendous slaughter and carnage.